 Research Day Poster Competition

-Research Day offers students and researchers at Feinberg a public forum for presenting their findings and an opportunity to receive valuable feedback from their colleagues.
+Research Day offers students and investigators at Feinberg a public forum for presenting their findings and an opportunity to receive valuable feedback from their colleagues.
 It also allows them to see how their research compares to that of their peers in a competitive arena.

-Each year, awards are given for projects that demonstrate outstanding and innovative research in basic science, clinical research, education, public health and social sciences research and women's research that have the potential for contributing to the advancement of medical science and healthcare.
+Each year, awards are given for projects that demonstrate outstanding and innovative research in basic science, clinical research, public health and social sciences research and women's research that have the potential for contributing to the advancement of medical science and healthcare.

 Browse below for information on the poster sessions, and see our Award Recipients page for lists of past winners.